Transfer order posting Dy SPs in J&K evokes controversy; Ex-Top Cops say ‘Domain of DGP not of Home Secy’ - Northlines

 Another former J&K DGP SP Vaid took to Twitter to call the Home Department order an “attempt to weaken the authority of J&K Police.”
 He requested that Union Home Minister Amit Shah and J&K Lieutenant Governor Manoj Sinha should intervene in the matter.
 Since its inception, the police chief has had the authority to transfer DSPs.

-“For decades, Jammu and Kashmir have been in an extraordinary situation, and nothing should be done to weaken the police department and its Chief,” SP Vaid tweeted.
+“For decades, Jammu and Kashmir has been in an extraordinary situation, and nothing should be done to weaken the police department and its Chief,” SP Vaid tweeted.

 DGP Dilbagh Singh, on the other hand, remained silent on the matter.